The Clear Edge

 • Tuesday: Full psychology check (30 minutes)

-Cost prevented: Estimated $18K (bad hire she was about to make while in orange zone, decision delayed until green zone, ultimately declined after clearer evaluation).
+Cost prevented: Estimated $18K (a bad hire she was about to make in the orange zone, delayed until she was back in the green zone and ultimately declined after a clearer evaluation).

-Net value: $13,500 from one 5-day intervention.
-Plus, she avoided a 6-week burnout recovery if she’d ignored orange and hit red.
+Net value: $13,500 from one 5-day intervention, plus she avoided a 6-week burnout recovery she would have needed if she’d ignored orange and hit red.

 Running monthly psychology checks reveals patterns that operators miss entirely when they’re inside the degradation.